About

 Karim completed her PhD at the University of Toronto’s Faculty of Information (iSchool) and the Women and Gender Studies Institute (WGSI).
 She served as an inaugural graduate fellow at the University of Toronto's Critical Digital Humanities Initiative (CDHI) and was the recipient of the Social Science and Humanities Research Council (SSHRC) doctoral award.
 She holds an Honours BA in Visual Culture & Communications from the University of Toronto and a MA in Cultural Studies & Critical Theory from McMaster University.

 Her research agenda explores Arab Feminist Media from the 20th century.
 She situates contemporary uses of digital media through historical inquiry and studies Arabic mass-media in the context of media imperialism and colonialism.
 To do this, she follows Arab women’s expansive mass-media practices, contributions, and ideas from the 20th century as central points of reference.
+Read her articles in Communication, Culture & Critique and First Monday.

-Media Production & Research Assistant
+Media Production & Research Assistants